lightning/bolts/03-transactions.md

 secrets are known (i.e. the private keys corresponding to `localpubkey`, `local_htlcpubkey`, and `local_delayedpubkey` only):

     privkey = basepoint_secret + SHA256(per_commitment_point || basepoint)

+### `remotepubkey` Derivation

+If `option_simplified_commitment` is negotiated the `remotepubkey` is simply the remote node's `payment_basepoint`, otherwise it is calculated as above using the remote node's `payment_basepoint`.

+The simplified derivation means that a node can spend a commitment transaction even if it has lost data and doesn't know the corresponding `payment_basepoint`.
+A watchtower could correlate transactions given to it which only have a `to_remote` output if it sees one of them onchain, but such transactions do not need any enforcement and should not be handed to a watchtower.

 ### `revocationpubkey` Derivation